heleidsn/eagle_mpc_debugger/README.md

 ## TODO

 1. Adding New State Variables for quadrotor with robotic arm.
 2. Adding button to change current state to reference state directly.
+(Finished at 20250226)

 ## Contributing